ChrisKurz/nRF_Connect_SDK/README.md

 I would also like to share a collection of useful links to documentation, descriptions, blogs, videos and trainings which are also shared by the Zephyr community.
 This list can be found here: [usefulLinks.md](usefulLinks.md)

-Here is a list of available hands-on exercises:

 ## Getting started